berkanuslu/pixijs-tasks/README.md

 # Pixi.JS Tasks
 I made some tasks for trying powerful Pixi.JS game engine with ES6, NPM, and Webpack.
+You can access live demo at http://www.berkanuslu.com/pixijs/

 ## Tasks Informations
 The test is split in 3 parts which should be accessed through an in-game menu.
 Performance will be checked on mobile (low/mid/high-end devices) plus desktop and should always be fullscreen.